Seafood & Sustainability

 - Fisheries Research and Development Corporation (FRDC) – https://www.frdc.com.au/

-The MFMA are proud sponsors of OceanWatch Australia Ltd
+The MFMA is a founding member and proud sponsor of OceanWatch Australia Ltd

 OceanWatch Australia Ltd is a national not-for-profit environmental company that works to advance sustainability in the Australian seafood industry.
 For more information checkout the OceanWatch Australia website.